esdrassantos06/blog-nodejs-api/README.md

 - **GET** endpoints are public and can be accessed by anyone without authentication (except administrative routes).
 - **POST**, **PUT**, **DELETE** endpoints and all **/admin/** routes require API token authentication.

+The authentication logic is encapsulated in the `middlewares/auth.js` file.

 To use protected methods, you must include the authorization header in your requests:

 ```